Pound (mass): Tower pound

-The system called Tower weight was the more general name for King Offa's pound.
-This dates to AD 757 and was based on the silver penny.
+A tower pound is equal to 12 tower ounces and to 5,400 troy grains, which equals around 350 grams.
+The tower pound is the historical weight standard that was used for England's coinage.
+Before the Norman conquest in 1066, the tower pound was known as the Saxon pound.
+During the reign of King Offa (757–796) of Mercia, a Saxon pound of silver was used to set the original weight of a pound sterling.
+From one Saxon pound of silver (that is a tower pound) the king had 240 silver pennies minted.
+In the pound sterling monetary system, twelve pennies equaled a shilling and twenty shillings equaled a pound sterling.

+The tower pound was referenced to a standard prototype found in the Tower of London.
+The tower system ran concurrently with the avoirdupois and troy systems until the reign of Henry VIII, when a royal proclamation dated 1526 required that the troy pound be used for mint purposes instead of the tower pound.
+No standards of the tower pound are known to have survived.

-The Tower pound was also called the Moneyers' Pound (referring to the Saxon moneyers before the Conquest), the easterling pound, which may refer to traders of eastern Germany, or to traders on the shore of the eastern Baltic sea, or dealers of Asiatic goods who settled at the Steelyard wharf; and the Rochelle Pound by French writers, because it was also in use at Rochelle.
+The tower pound was also called the moneyers' pound (referring to the Saxon moneyers before the Norman conquest); the easterling pound, which may refer to traders of eastern Germany, or to traders on the shore of the eastern Baltic sea, or dealers of Asiatic goods who settled at the London Steelyard wharf; and the Rochelle pound by French writers, because it was also in use at La Rochelle.
 An almost identical weight was employed by the Germans for weighing gold and silver.

 The mercantile pound (1304) of 6750 troy grains, or 9600 Tower grains, derives from this pound, as 25 shilling-weights or 15 Tower ounces, for general commercial use.
 Multiple pounds based on the same ounce were quite common.
 In much of Europe, the apothecaries' and commercial pounds were different numbers of the same ounce.

-The Tower system was referenced to a standard prototype found in the Tower of London and ran concurrently with the avoirdupois and troy systems until the reign of Henry VIII, when a royal proclamation dated 1526 required that the troy pound to be used for mint purposes instead of the Tower pound.
-No standards of the Tower pound are known to have survived.

-The Tower pound was equivalent to about 350 grams.